 Two very distinct neighborhoods appeal to visitors to Périgueux.
 The Vésone district, atypical in Dordogne, and the hypercenter of the city with its medieval streets, more traditional in Périgord.
 Of the guided tours are organized to discover the hidden interiors of the town's mansions.

 The charm of the administrative capital resides in these squares nestled in the heart of the city where restaurants, shops and local life mingle with the history of the place.
 Périgueux has managed to preserve and protect its city center: many medieval houses are visible, particularly along the quays of the Isle.
-A journey Terra Adventure leads you to discover all these treasures.
+A journey Terra Aventura leads you to discover all these treasures.

 Getting around Périgueux